happybono/RunningMedian/README.md

 ## Features
 - Copy and paste the necessary numeric data or drag and drop the data from the Microsoft Excel sheet or other spreadsheet software into the listbox.
 - To calibrate and convert original data using the running median method, click on the [calculate] button.
+- Correcting for outliers in a running median.

 ## Known Issues
 - Results may not be accurate when you use less than the 5 numeric data samples.